GiedovanHeck/giedovanheck/README.md

 ### Hi there 👋, I'm Giedo

-- 🔭 I’m currently working on a Pinterest Clone with @maxbenschop
-- 🌱 I’m currently learning Javascript and PHP
+- 🌱 I’m currently experienced in HTML and CSS.
+I am planning to learn JavaScript and Discord.js.
 - 📫 How to reach me: discord: **giedo#7525**
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love drumming 🥁